 2016 has been a special year for all-new G-Shock watches and Casio just announced another new analog-digital series, the G-Shock GA-500.
 The first three models include the GA-500-1A (black), the GA-500-1A4 (black and red), and the GA-500-7A (white).

 The design of the GA-500 series is inspired by urban sports and features a large round face with a cross shape design that evokes the look of a wheel on a bike or skateboard.
-The face features a 3D index and analog hands, inset dial, and LCD display.
+The face features 3D index markers and analog hands, inset dial, and LCD display.
 The side buttons have a slanted, streamlined shape to reduce contact with the wrist.
 The watch has a large front-facing button to easily stop the stopwatch and there is also a feature to start the stopwatch timing directly from timekeeping mode.